cloud-gov/cg-site/_posts/2020-04-21-introducing-the-cloud-gov-tech-talk-series.md

 ---
 layout: post
 date: "2020-04-22"
-title: "cloud.gov's Tech Talk series"
+title: "Cloud.gov's Tech Talk series"
 excerpt: "On March 31, the Cloud.gov team kicked off our Tech Talk series in partnership with Digital.gov University.
 The series is designed to provide a deeper dialogue on the functionality of Cloud.gov while providing guidance on ways to simplify and accelerate development using the platform."
 ---